Resource Augmentation

 • State-of-the-art technology and cybersecurity experts who are well-versed in safeguarding data

-• Legally-binding confidentiality agreements and contracts for maintaining data privacy and security
+• Legally binding confidentiality agreements and contracts for maintaining data privacy and security

 • Internal security measures, such as encryption, access controls, and employee training